mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 There are three additional actions you can take while looking at the deployment package details:

-* **Expand to view build output** – shows the output from the Mendix build
+* **Expand to view build output** – shows the output from the Mendix build.
-* **Download Package** – allows you to download the deployment package and save it locally
+* **Download Package** – allows you to download the deployment package and save it locally.
-* **Delete Package** – deletes the deployment package – you will be asked to confirm this action.
-If the deployment package is in locked state, it can't be deleted.
+* **Delete Package** – deletes the deployment package.
+You will be asked to confirm this action.
+If the deployment package is in a locked state, it cannot be deleted.

 #### 4.1.5 Deploy